carbon-design-system/design-system-website/src/content/getting-started/designers/designers.md

 ### 3. Using the Design Kit

-The design kit contains core visual styles, components, color swatches, iconography, and templates.
+The Design Kit contains core visual styles, components, color swatches, iconography, and templates.
 It also has a collection of symbols and text styles for rapid design and layout prototyping.
 Each is designated its own page, which may be accessed via the left side panel.

 ![Carbon Design Kit](images/designers-4.png)

 ## Releases

-The Carbon Design System team often makes improvements to the design kit.
+The Carbon Design System team often makes improvements to the Design Kit.
 We track all release updates in our <a href="https://github.com/carbon-design-system/carbon-design-kit/tree/master/previous-releases" target=blank>change log</a>, so check back frequently!